fehmi/simply.js/docs/framer.md

 ## Code Components

 To enable this integration, I developed a package called **Simply Loader**.
-This package loads Simply.js components within Framer code components inside an encapsulated iframe environment.
+This package loads Simply.js components within Framer code components inside an encapsulated environment.
 It also passes all properties, including component instances and collections, from Framer to your Simply.js component.

 ### Your First Code Component